 There’s a certain level of trust you have when taking the bus.
 You believe that you’re traveling in a well-maintained vehicle operated by a trained, competent driver.
-And when that trust is violated, you could be left with serious injuries.
+And when that trust is violated, you could be left with serious injuries, and in need of bus accident lawyers.

 When you get into a bus accident, you may be concerned about compensation.
 It’s not like when you are driving your own vehicle.
 Will your insurance company be paying your medical bills?
 How will you make up the lost time at work?
 And if you lost a loved one in the accident, who will pay the funeral expenses?